eisenzopf/redactomatic/README.md

 ```

 **Example token-map (YAML)**
 Token maps are very like anon-maps but are used to map entity labels that are not in the correct Redactomatic format for anonymization.
 They are typically used to anonymize data that has come from programs other than redactomatic.
 In the example input text below a different redaction algorithm has labelled ZIP codes using XML labels.

 ```
 My mother's ZIP code is <ZIP\/>
 ```

 The token-map above will ensure that this label is anonymized using the entity rules for "ZIP" in the rest of the rules.

+The default `token-map` rule is defined in the `rules/config.ym`l file but it is empty.
+This rule can be overriden using a custom configuration file.

 ### regex